 sudo yum install nvidia-container-toolkit

-For Zypper users (openSUSE, SLES)
+For Zypper Users (openSUSE, SLES)

 2-Zypper-1.
 Configuring Repository for Package Download